Updated with new models released January, 2019.

 So you want to get serious about music production or podcasting?
 You’ll need a good laptop that can handle everything you throw at it.

 There is a good chance you’ll have lots of programs and tabs open at the same time and you will need the ability to add at least 1 extra screen (many people use 2 or 3).
 These usage requirements use a lot of RAM and graphic power, respectively.
-A fast CPU will allow you to get your mixes into a single file much quicker, among many other benefits.
+I recommend getting at least 16GB RAM if at all possible.

 If you want to use Logic Pro, it’s made by Apple and only works their computers.
 If you want to use GarageBand (a great choice for podcast production), it’s included free with Apple computers.
-Avid Pro Tools is another very popular industry leading software that works on both systems.
+Avid Pro Tools is another very popular industry-leading software that works on both systems.